lambtron/twapchat/README.md

 Twapchat
 ========

-Send your snapchats to twitter.
+Send snapchats to twitter.
 First X people get can view the snap before it self destructs.

 ## How to use

-- text a picture to a phone number
+- text a picture to a (240) 565-0664
 - @twapchat tweets the picture
 - picture only gets 10 views before it self destructs